 The claim amounts that medical malpractice insurers pay out are generally determined either through the tort system, or by threats to use the tort system.
-The details of tort law vary from state to state, but compensatory damages under tort law are often separated into two types: economic damages and non-economic damages.
+The details of tort law vary from state to state, but compensatory damages under tort law are often separated into two types: economic damages and noneconomic damages.
 Economic damages are generally intended to redress direct economic loss, such as lost wages and costs for medical care.
-Non-economic damages are not tied to direct out-of-pocket expenses and include damages due to pain and suffering.
+Noneconomic damages are not tied to direct out-of-pocket expenses and include damages due to pain and suffering.
 Another primary type of damages is punitive damages.
-Punitive damages are noncompensatory damages that are intended to punish a defendant for egregious conduct.5
+Punitive damages are noncompensatory damages that are intended to punish a defendant for egregious conduct.17

-Economic damages generally have the greatest impact on medical malpractice claims through the medical cost component.6 Unsurprisingly, the damage from medical malpractice usually requires additional medical treatment to repair, sometimes an entire lifetime of medical treatment.
+Economic damages generally have the greatest impact on medical malpractice claims through the medical cost component.
+The damage from medical malpractice usually requires additional medical treatment to repair, sometimes an entire lifetime of medical treatment.
 As a result, medical costs tend to be a higher component of medical malpractice claims than most other types of insurance claims.
-Coupled with this is the experience that medical costs have typically risen faster than the general rate of inflation,7 sometimes much faster.
-All other things being equal, this implies that the rates for medical malpractice insurance are going to rise faster than most other types of insurance.
+Coupled with this is the experience that medical costs have typically risen faster than the general rate of inflation.
+All other things being equal, this implies that the rates for medical malpractice insurance will rise faster than most other types of insurance.